mosesmramba/Phase-2-project-an-electronic-retail-store/README.md

-#### The app is a simple Electronic retailk store project, 09/11/2023
+#### The app is a simple Electronic retail store project, 09/11/2023
 #### **By Moses Mramba**
 ## Project Description
 Its a simple Electronic retail store

 ## Setup/Installation Requirements
+ - Download zip in the code section of github to your desired folder
+    - Extract the files
+    - Open the folder with vs code.
+    - Then run "json-server --watch database.json" to run our server.
+    - The run your index.html by either using the "GO LIVE" extension or by double clicking of the index.html
+    - And your application will run.

 ## Live Link